Insulin-like growth factor 2

-Insulin-like growth factor 2 (IGF-2) is one of three protein hormones that share structural similarity to insulin.
+Insulin-like growth factor 2 (IGF-2) is one of three protein hormones that share structural similarity with insulin.
 The MeSH definition reads: "A well-characterized neutral peptide believed to be secreted by the liver and to circulate in the blood.
 It has growth-regulating, insulin-like and mitogenic activities.
 The growth factor has a major, but not absolute, dependence on somatotropin.
 It is believed to be a major fetal growth factor in contrast to insulin-like growth factor 1 (IGF-1), which is a major growth factor in adults."

 Gene structure

 In humans, the gene is located on chromosome 11p15.5, a region which contains numerous imprinted genes.
 In mice this homologous region is found at distal chromosome 7.
 In both organisms, IGF2 is imprinted, with expression resulting favourably from the paternally inherited allele.
 However, in some human brain regions a loss of imprinting occurs resulting in both IGF2 and being transcribed from both parental alleles.

 The protein CTCF is involved in repressing expression of the gene, by binding to the H19 imprinting control region (ICR) along with Differentially-methylated Region-1 (DMR1) and Matrix Attachment Region −3 (MAR3).
 These three DNA sequences bind to CTCF in a way that limits downstream enhancer access to the IGF2 region.
 The mechanism in which CTCF binds to these regions is currently unknown, but could include either a direct DNA-CTCF interaction or it could possibly be mediated by other proteins.

 In mammals (mice, humans, pigs), only the allele for insulin-like growth factor-2 (IGF2) inherited from one's father is active; that inherited from the mother is not—a phenomenon called imprinting.
 The mechanism: the mother's allele has an insulator between the IGF2 promoter and enhancer.
 So does the father's allele, but in his case, the insulator has been methylated.
 CTCF can no longer bind to the insulator, and so the enhancer is now free to turn on the father's IGF2 promoter.

 The canonical isoform of IGF-2 preproprotein (180 amino acids) includes a signal peptide (amino acids 1-24) and a propeptide (amino acids 92-180).
 Proteolytic processing removes the signal peptide and the propeptide to generate the mature hormone (amino acids 25-91).